status-im/wiki.status.im/docs/community/how-to-grow-our-community.md

 - Make an effort to become familiar with anyone who is contributing to the project, and get to know them over time.

-## Community Structure

-- If a team gets too large, think of ways it can be split into smaller groups.

 ### Gratitude & Reciprocity